 - Bubble-sheet or scantron style exam with only multiple-choice and no other question types

 - Exams that can be completed by students with only a keyboard and mouse

 - Exam with a mixture of question types

 Canvas Assignment recommended:

 - Essay or final project where students upload a completed work

-Here is a brief summary of the Gradescope workflow for a typical handwritten exam:
+Here is a brief summary of the Gradescope workflow for a typical handwritten assignment or exam:

 - Create a course in Gradescope